tsuyoshi-yoneda-math/ParallelReservoirTurbulence/README.md

 We predicted <b>wind speed three hours ahead in the Tokyo region.
 Using online learning with the most recent 1,000 hours of data, the MAE of 2 m/s for predictions based on the filtered data—together with a correlation of 0.83 between the filtered and original data—can be regarded as a fairly robust result.</b>

-For the summary of online learning (parallelized reservoir), see
+For the summary of the online learning (parallelized reservoir), see

 https://github.com/tsuyoshi-yoneda-math/SummaryNoteSlide-ML-Turbulence/blob/main/parallelized-reservoir.pdf